Get all the latest data for Addis Ababa

 What are the exact steps to buy property in Addis Ababa right now?

-The step that makes the deal legally binding for both parties is the authentication of the sale agreement at DARS, because unregistered contracts are generally not enforceable in Ethiopian courts regardless of what private agreements you may have signed.
+The step that makes the deal legally binding for both buyer and seller in Addis Ababa is the formal authentication and registration of the sale agreement at DARS, because until this is done, the contract is not enforceable under Ethiopian law.

-The typical timeline from accepted offer to final registration in Addis Ababa ranges from 4 to 12 weeks, depending on how quickly you complete due diligence, how efficiently the seller provides documents, and current processing times at government offices.
+The typical end-to-end timeline from initial agreement to final registration in Addis Ababa ranges from about 4 to 12 weeks, depending on how quickly you obtain Ministry authorization, complete the foreign currency transfer, and navigate the city's registration workflow.

 We have a document entirely dedicated to the whole buying process our pack about properties in Addis Ababa.